🔼The name Gamaliel: Summary

 - The legendary high-ranking Rabbi who urged the Sanhedrin to be careful about condemning the apostles (Acts 5:34, spelled Γαμαλιηλ).
 Since Paul had been Gamaliel's pupil (Acts 22:3), it may very well be that Gamaliel was among the very first scholars to recognize the scientific justice of Jesus' theology.
 The Talmud tells how Gamaliel categorized his students according to their scholarly merits and applied four different kinds of fish as symbols to each category (Avot of Rabbi Natan XI).
-A pupil who had learned everything and also knew how to reply was deemed a "fish from the great ocean [Mediterranean Sea]".
+A pupil who had learned everything and also knew how to reply was deemed a "fish from the Great Ocean", which obviously refers to the greater body of human knowledge that surpasses all local religions and cultures.
 This classification may have helped establish the fish motif of the New Testament as well as secure the Ichtys as symbol for Christ and Christianity.
 Gamaliel was the grandson of the even more celebrated Hillel the Elder, who first summed up the Torah with the already existing Golden Rule "That which is hateful to you, do not do to your fellow man.
 That is the whole Torah; the rest is commentary" (Shabbos 31a; adapted into the positive by Jesus; Matthew 7:12).

 🔼Etymology of the name Gamaliel

 The name Gamaliel consists of two elements.
 The first part comes from the verb גמל (gamal), which means to invest, but with a very big footnote: